-This Carrot + Nutmeg Baby Food Puree is a great starter puree for baby!
-Filled with nutritious carrots and a pinch of nutmeg – this puree will sure to delight your little ones taste buds!
-Great baby food for 4 months and up – stage 1 baby food.
+This Carrot Baby Food Puree with Nutmeg is a great starter puree for baby!
+Filled with nutritious steamed carrots and a pinch of nutmeg, this easy, fresh-tasting recipe is a great starter puree for baby, age 4 months and up (stage 1 baby food).

 A baby food puree that is sssoooooo fresh, colorful and full of essential nutrients for baby that it’s almost too intense to look at🧡.. seriously #nofilter!